 - Housing assistance

-- Meals for children and textbook support, education supplies, tuition assistance, price must be paid for health care, etc.
+- Textbook support, education supplies, tuition assistance, price must be paid for health care, etc.

 (The local government can provide detailed information about the cash and in-kind benefits, especially child welfare services and the district social agencies operating etc.)